RENT-REGULATED & MARKET-RATE

 here for a list of buildings in New York City with

-59% of rental apartments in the Bronx; 42% of apartments in Brooklyn;
+approximately 59% of rental apartments in the Bronx, 43% of apartments

 usually easier to find than rent-regulated apartments in New York